Differential Geometric Aspects of Causal Structures: Local description of causal structures

 As a result, $W_{anbn}$ can be thought of as the restriction of the bilinear form $W_{ijkl}y^jy^l$ to the shadow space.
 This restriction is well-defined up to scale.
 Infinitesimally, this scaling action is realized by the 1-form $\phi_n$ as is apparent from \eqref{infin-V}.

 Finally, it can be argued that the Fubini cubic form and the \wsf curvature coincide with the harmonic curvatures of the parabolic geometries that correspond to causal structures.
-By the discussion in Section \ref{sec:norm-cart-conn-1}, causal structures on an $(n+1)$-dimensional manifold correspond to parabolic geometries of type $(B_n,P_{1,2})$ and $(D_n,P_{1,2})$ if $n\geq 4,$ and $(D_3,P_{1,2,3}).$ As discussed in Section \ref{sec:parabolic-geometries}, a grading is induced on the cohomology classes of parabolic geometries.
+By the discussion in Section \ref{sec:norm-cart-conn-1}, causal structures on an $(n+1)$-dimensional manifold correspond to parabolic geometries of type $(B_{n-1},P_{1,2})$ and $(D_n,P_{1,2})$ if $n\geq 4$, and $(D_3,P_{1,2,3})$.
+As discussed in Section \ref{sec:parabolic-geometries}, a grading is induced on the cohomology classes of parabolic geometries.
 Moreover, the set of essential invariants for a parabolic geometry is given by the harmonic curvature.
-It turns out that for parabolic geometries of type $(B_n,P_{1,2})$ and $(D_n,P_{1,2})$ if $n\geq 4,$ the harmonic curvature has two irreducible components.
+It turns out that for parabolic geometries of type $(B_{n-1},P_{1,2})$ and $(D_n,P_{1,2})$ if $n\geq 4$, the infinitesimal flag structure is the same as causal structures and the harmonic curvature has two irreducible components.
 Using the grading \eqref{eq:curvature-homogeneity} of the curvature, one component has homogeneity one whose $\fg_0$-irreducible representation is given as a totally symmetric and trace-free cubic tensor.
-The other irreducible component has homogeneity two whose $\fg_0$-irreducible representation is given as a symmetric and trace-free bilinear form (see \cite{KT-gap,ANNMonge,Yamaguchi-SimpleDiffSystems}).
+The other irreducible component has homogeneity two whose $\fg_0$-irreducible representation is given as a symmetric and trace-free bilinear form (see \cite{ANNMonge,KT-gap,Yamaguchi-SimpleDiffSystems}).
 The structure equations of causal geometries imply that the essential invariant $F_{abc}$ corresponds to a cohomology class of homogeneity one and the \wsf curvature corresponds to a cohomology class of homogeneity two.
-Also, from the infinitesimal group actions \eqref{infin-I} and \eqref{infin-V} one obtains that the Fubini cubic form and the \wsf curvature are closed under the action of the Levi subgroup.
-Moreover, one can impose the Tanaka normality conditions on the pseudo-connection form of the $\{e\}$-structure to derive a normal Cartan connection (see \cite{Omid-Thesis}).
+Also, from the infinitesimal group actions~\eqref{infin-I} and~\eqref{infin-V} one obtains that the Fubini cubic form and the \wsf curvature are $\fg_0$-irreducible.
+Moreover, one can impose the Tanaka normality conditions on the pseudo-connection form of the $\{e\}$-structure to derive a normal Cartan connection (see~\cite{Omid-Thesis}).
 It turns out that the necessary change of coframe does not affect the Fubini cubic form and the \wsf curvature, i.e., the essential invariants of the $\{e\}$-structure coincide with the harmonic curvature.